suntzu93/info/MonitorAndAlert.md

 ### Node health

+#### I have 2 channels to monitor the node health and notify me of any issues.

+`1.
+Use my script to monitor block height.`

 *Bridge node*

 `I'm using my script to monitor header.height of bridge node every minute.
 If the height doesn't increase within a minute or cannot request to endpoint, it will notify via telegram.`